coderwine/apt-server-miniLesson/docs/structure.md

 - `apartment.js 4`: Creating a variable called `Apt` where we are connecting our db, using a define method to detail what our table looks like.
 In this case, we are injecting the model (or table) name, follwoed by an object with our various sets of information.
 - `apartment.js 6-20`: We name the model key, in this case - `unit, beds, rent, occupied`.
 These keys hold various sets of information, mainly their types of data.
 There is also another key/value pair here that detail whether or not this information is required.

+**Why have some fields unique?**
+In our case, each address should be unique as there can't be multiples of the same unit.
+This would cause major issues with mailing.
+Consider the same thing with users when they register for a site.
+Perhaps we would only have one email per user so we can tie it to one person.

 **Why would we want a field to be required?**
 What if a user were to register without a password?
 Wouldn't be very secure.
 If this were a table that housed all our user information and how they logged in and didn't keep their password or allowed a blank field, this could breaking for the application.